-Advanced Academic Program (AAP)
+Advanced Academic Programs (AAP)

-Advanced Academics Program (AAP)
+Advanced Academic Programs (AAP)

 In the spring, the Naglieri Nonverbal Ability Test (NNAT) is administered to all FCPS first grade students.
 In the fall, the CogAT-Custom Form is administered to all FCPS second grade students.
 During the fall testing cycle, the NNAT and/or Cognitive Abilities Test (CogAT) may be administered to students in grades 3-6 who do not have an ability test score.
-A second grade screening pool is established using the test results from first and second grade testing.
-Students in the second grade pool are automatically screened for full-time AAP Level IV placement.
-Parents or guardians may exercise a one-time retest option during the fall testing cycle.

 Referrals for Full-Time AAP Level IV